MostFrumiousBandersnatch/multilang/README.md

 ```
 This widget looks like a set of a links (separated by a tube character, for instance).
 Click on each of them invokes setting the corresponding language as current for the root scope of your controller.
+You can allocate as many switchers for one i18lised scope, as you want to.
+All of them will behave without contradiction with another ones.